 Teachers want to bring coding into their classrooms but there are roadblocks that can get in the way.
 It takes time to learn computer programming.
 For teachers who are brand new to computer science this is time you just don’t have in your busy schedules.
-Coding can be expensive to learn and it might be cost prohibitive to hire new computer science teachers at your school.
+Coding in schools can seem like a challenge.
+It can be expensive to learn and it might be cost prohibitive to hire new computer science teacher.

 If you want to bring coding to your school you’ll want to find a platform that takes care of the tough parts of teaching a coding class (curriculum delivery, grading, reporting analytics) so teachers can focus on learning the material while facilitating a class.
 Here are some tips for getting started with coding using the awesome tool Pythonroom.

 First Time Computer Science Teacher

 - Pythonroom was designed specifically for teachers who want to bring coding into their classrooms, but do not have prior experience.

 - If you want to bring coding to your school you can use Pythonroom to create a classroom, add your students, and start coding.

 - Teachers can access solutions to the coding problems students are working on with this tool and extra material to help facilitate classroom learning.